 How Often You Should Clean Your Solar Cover

 Solar pool covers should be cleaned every 3-6 months to prolong their life.
 The cover is constantly exposed to pool chemicals, which can damage the cover and cause wear and tear.
-So creating a regular schedule to clean the solar pool cover is a great way to minimize the impact the chlorine will have on the solar pool cover.
+So creating a regular schedule to clean the solar pool cover is a great way to minimize the impact of chlorine on the cover.
 Doing so will also help save money in the long run, as you will not need to buy another solar pool cover in a hurry.

 How to Know It’s Time to Replace Your Solar Cover